7 best practices to modernize data architecture on Databricks with LeapLogic

 5. Transform workloads end-to-end, including business logic

 Data migration is an important first step of the data estate modernization journey.
 But to realize the full ROI on modernization, it is vital to migrate the complete source code with the business logic.
 The complexity lies in migrating and modernizing code like stored procedures, ETL scripts, Shell scripts, analytics code such as SAS scripts (if any), and orchestration code (Control-M, AutoSys, etc.)

 LeapLogic handles these transformations easily and supports Databricks innovations like Delta Live Tables, the new SQL Photon Engine, etc.

-Here’s an example of how LeapLogic automatically transforms workloads, end-to-end.
+Here’s an example of how LeapLogic performs end-to-end automated transformation of workloads: